I’ve been dreaming of the future in Penarth for a long while now.

 And it’s more than a built environment thing, it’s a health thing too.
 Sustrans’ research into low traffic neighbourhoods reveals that “Outdoor spaces free from traffic are vital to maintaining good mental and physical health…those who regularly walk and cycle have a significantly lower risk of feeling stressed, anxious and depressed.”

 Now is the time for regenerative action and systems change.
 It’s time to heal.
 It’s time to come together to imagine.
-It’s time for our community to envision a better place, and for the people of our town to be the ones who lead that positive change.
+It’s time for our community to envision a better place, and for the people of our town to be the ones who lead positive change.

 For the health and well-being of all.
 And, in response to the climate and nature emergencies we face.